Gas Risk in Travel Trailers

 V = (610 X U) +( 650 x P)

 V is the minimum free area (in square mm) where:

 U is the input rating for all gas appliances, including the cooker, in MJ/h (as on the rating plate) P is the number of persons for whom the ‘compartment’ is designed.

 The Standard stresses this is the minimum required.
 It should be exceeded where feasible.
 It also notes that mesh or screen reduces the ‘free area’.
 That must be allowed for.
-The openings must be at opposite ends or sides of caravans.
-But not, however, in the rear wall of a ‘motorised caravan’ (e.g. motorhome).
+The openings must be at opposite ends or sides of travel trailers.
+But not, however, in the rear wall of a ‘motorised travel trailer’ (e.g. motorhome).